 Anyone who loves travelling has a bucket list of places they want to visit during their life.
 And Italy is present in almost every bucket list.
 But why so many people around the world are attracted to this country?
 What’s so fascinating about it?
 Well, who wouldn’t want to enjoy a tour of the Colosseum, imagining to assist to a gladiator show?
 Or who wouldn’t love to take a ride on a gondola in Venice?more “5 Reasons Why You Should Visit Italy At Least Once in Your Lifetime”

-If you have only a weekend to make your dream Goa trip come true then you are at the right place.
-I agree, that 2 days is too less to explore a place but spending 2 days in any of your dream locations will go a long way in making your boring daily life seem not so boring after all.
+If you have only a weekend to make your dream Goa trip come true then you are in the right place.
+I agree, that 2 days is too little to explore a place but spending 2 days in any of your dream locations will go a long way in making your boring daily life seem not so boring after all.
 What I am trying to say is instead of waiting for our annual vacation, we can go on small-small breaks in the long weekends to enjoy (or appreciate) our life a little more.more “How to cover most places of Goa in 2 days?”

 If you are planning to visit Sri Lanka soon then you are definitely in the right place.
 In this blog post, I will give you a detailed version of my 7 days Sri Lanka itinerary, including my route and all the things we did there.